revathskumar/blog.revathskumar.com/_posts/2013-11-18-keralajs-flash-talk-on-mariajs-and-yeoman.md

 Since there were no slides, I was not able to share them who is behind and where you can find the docs and more details of it.
 Please find those details below.

+Here is the explanation of MVC by Peter Michaux.

+    There is a model that is at the heart of the whole thing.
+If the model changes, it notifies its observers that a change occurred.
+The view is the stuff you can see and the view observes the model.
+When the view is notified that the model has changed, the view changes its appearance.
+The user can interact with the view (e.g. clicking stuff) but the view doesn’t know what to do.
+So the view tells the controller what the user did and assumes the controller knows what to do.
+The controller appropriately changes the model.
+And around and around it goes.

 * Created by : [Peter Michaux](http://peter.michaux.ca/)
   * Github : [@petermichaux](https://github.com/petermichaux)
   * Twitter : [@petermichaux](http://twitter.com/petermichaux)